sh22o/Medical-Insurance-SQL-Project/README.md

    OR charges IS NULL OR charges = ''
    OR children IS NULL OR children = ''
    OR region IS NULL OR region = ''
-   OR gender IS NULL OR gender = ''
+   OR sex IS NULL OR sex = ''
    OR smoker IS NULL OR smoker = '';

 ---

-2️⃣ Rename Column
+###2️⃣ Rename Column
+-- Rename 'sex' column to 'gender'
 ALTER TABLE insurance
 RENAME COLUMN sex TO gender;

-3️⃣ Create New Table with id
-CREATE TABLE insurance_with_id AS
-SELECT ROW_NUMBER() OVER () AS id, *
+-- Verify change
-FROM insurance;
+SELECT gender FROM insurance;

-4️⃣ INSERT Example
-INSERT INTO insurance_with_id
-(id, age, gender, bmi, children, smoker, region, charges) VALUES
-(2000, 30, 'female', 26.5, 1, 'no', 'southeast', 4200);

-5️⃣ UPDATE Example
-UPDATE insurance_with_id
-SET smoker = 'yes'
-WHERE id = 2000;

-6️⃣ DELETE Example
-DELETE FROM insurance_with_id
-WHERE id = 2000;